syncfusion-content/uwp-docs/uwp/Radial-Menu/Icon.md

 # Icon in UWP Radial Menu (SfRadialMenu)

-The Icon property of the UWP Radial Menu is used to customize the icon displayed in the center of UWP Radial Menu circle.
+The `Icon` property is used to customize the icon displayed at the center of the UWP Radial Menu.

 {% tabs %}